-In the CSS context, image calibration means our version of normal CCD flat-fielding, de-biasing, trimming off overscan, masking vignetted pixels, etc. More generally it means whatever image processing is required prior to later steps, e.g., updating the raw header keywords from the camera software with information from the telescope control system, timekeeping infrastructure, etc. (Routine configuration changes include generating library flat fields, updating CCD parameters such as binning, retuning TCS and camera parameters, OS updates, and other familiar activities of ground-based telescope operations.)
+More generally calibration means whatever image processing is required prior to later steps, e.g., updating the raw header keywords from the camera software with information from the telescope control system, timekeeping infrastructure, etc. (Routine configuration changes include generating library flat fields, updating CCD parameters such as binning, retuning TCS and camera parameters, OS updates, and other familiar activities of ground-based telescope operations.)
 These steps are packaged into a single module with associated parameter and library routines that can overall be referred to as "CALIBRATE".
 All CSS imaging data products will be delivered in FITS tile-compressed format as generated by the third-party FPACK command.